GPurgatorio/Master-Computer-Science-ICT/README.md

 **MTU** (Maximum Transfer Unit) up to 9 KB with the so called **Jumbo Frames**.
 On top of ethernet there are TCP/IP protocols (this is a standard), they introduce about 70-100 micro sec of latency.

+The disadvantage of Ethernet is the low reliability.

 ## Infiniband
-Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)** is another standard used in high-performance computing (HPC) that features very high throughput and very low latency (about 2 microseconds).
+Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)**, by Mellanox, is another standard used in high-performance computing (HPC) that features very high throughput and very low latency (about 2 microseconds).
 InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB messages with 16 priorities level.
 The [RFC 4391](https://tools.ietf.org/html/rfc4391) specifies a method for encapsulating and transmitting IPv4/IPv6 and Address Resolution Protocol (ARP) packets over InfiniBand (IB).

 InfiniBand transmits data in packets up to 4KB.
 A massage can be: